stefanedwards/studyGroup/index.md

 If you are looking for useR groups in other locations, there is the ([CopenhagenR useR group](https://www.meetup.com/CopenhagenR-useR-Group/) in Denmark, otherwise look at [jumping rivers' list of R User groups](https://jumpingrivers.github.io/meetingsR/r-user-groups.html).

+### Wait, doesn't Rhus useR group already exist?

+Yes.
+You can find it on [meetup](https://www.meetup.com/Rhus-useR-group/), but it has been pretty stale for 3-4 years.

+Can we succeed in rebooting it?
+It will require your help.

 ### While you are here...